The Artemis II Mission

 On the fifth day of the Artemis II mission, humanity will make its first crewed flyby of the Moon in over 53 years.

-Calculated into its translunar injection burn, Orion’s free-return trajectory is designed to pass the Moon in such a way that lunar gravity sends the spacecraft around the far side and back toward Earth, all without expending any additional fuel.
+Calculated into its translunar injection burn, Orion’s free-return trajectory is designed to pass the Moon in such a way that lunar gravity sends the spacecraft around the far side and back toward Earth, all without expending any additional fuel (shown above).
 Imagine you are running past a friend and, at just the right moment, they grab your arm.
 You do not stop.
 Instead, you swing around them in a wide arc, and when they let go, you are flung back in the direction you came from.
 Orion does the same thing with the Moon.
 The Moon’s gravity briefly grabs the spacecraft, bends its path around the Moon, and redirects it back toward Earth.

 The Orion spacecraft will reach its closest pass of the far side of the Moon at a distance of about 6,500 km (almost two moon widths).
 From here, the Moon will appear 30° across, about 120 times its typical size from Earth.
 At this point, the crew could break the distance record set by the Apollo 13 mission for the farthest humans have traveled from Earth.
 This is also when they will reach their fastest speed during the flyby, about 8,000 km/h.
 However, the acceleration to this speed will be so gradual that the crew will not feel any increase in G-forces.